Skip to main content

 Events and training

 We make sure providers have the right tools and resources to take care of our members.
 On this page, you’ll find helpful links and training opportunities to boost your knowledge and serve your community.
-Most training is optional, but some is required, like the Medicaid course tracking for some provider types, as well as the Mercy Care Advantage model of care.
+Most training is optional, but some is required, like the Medicaid course tracking for some provider types, as well as the Mercy Care Advantage model of care training.

 What is workforce development?